scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy shell [url]``
 * Requires project: *no*

-Starts the Scrapy shell for the given URL (if given) or empty if not URL is given.
+Starts the Scrapy shell for the given URL (if given) or empty if no URL is given.
 See :ref:`topics-shell` for more info.

 Usage example::